-"The Marshall Liberal Government continues to support the state's growing $2.35 billion wine industry and the ongoing creativity and innovation amongst our wine businesses," said Minister Whetstone.
+"The State Government continues to support the state's growing $2.35 billion wine industry and the ongoing creativity and innovation amongst our wine businesses," said Minister Whetstone.

 "These awards raise the bar for local wineries and wine-tourism business as recipients have the opportunity to compete on a global stage alongside businesses from some of the most well-known wine regions in the world – such as Bordeaux and the Napa Valley.

 "South Australia is fortunate to be home to a huge selection of world-class and unique wine tourism experiences across 18 distinct wine regions and I encourage wine businesses to apply."